-Material cost saving in automotive ?
+Material cost savings in automotive ?

 Sustainability is proving to be a perfect decision-making framework for automotive manufacturers seeking growth and cost savings in today’s challenging economic environment.
 The recent uptick in corporate sustainability investments and the growing commitment by automotive manufacturers to the circular economy—a business model to maximize employee performance and minimize raw material input and waste generation–is proving that the trend for sustainability is more than marketing buzz.